citp/privacy-policy-historical/e/ed/edf/edfenergy.com.md

 **Access To Information
 **The Data Protection Act 1998 gives you the right to access the information that we hold about you.
-Please note that any demand for access may be subject to payment of a fee of £10 at our discretion which covers our costs in providing you with the information requested.
+Please note that any demand for access may be subject to payment of a fee of £10 at our discretion which covers the cost to us of providing you with the information requested.
 Should you wish to receive details that we hold about you please contact us using the contact details below.

 **Contacting Us
 **We welcome any queries, comments or requests you may have regarding this Privacy Policy.
-Please do not hesitate to use our ‘contact us’ facility on our EDF Energy website or by logging into MyAccount, your personal energy account service.
+Please do not hesitate to contact us using the [Contact Us](https://web.archive.org/contact-us/index.shtml) facility on this Website or by logging into MyAccount, your personal energy account service.